How did you hear about the Leadership Academy and what inspired you to apply for the program?

 What’s the best thing you learned?

 I learned that people can come from a good cause.
-People really want make a difference, but sometimes, all we need is a leader.
+People really want to make a difference.
+Sometimes, all we need is a leader.
 I was just one of the leaders.
-I wasn’t able to this by myself.
+I wasn’t able to do this by myself.
 Group effort was involved.
-Thanks again to Daisy from Trash Free Earth, as well as everybody who came out.
+Thanks to Daisy from Trash Free Earth, as well as everybody who came out.
 You all are the true heroes.

 What surprised you about the program or your work on the project?